cristiangraz/kumi/README.md

  stop execution of the next handler.
  * Use of ```x/net/context```.
 Easy integration with App Engine and default context to make unit testing / mocking and environment testing easy.
- * Wrap multiple writers -- including conditional writers based on response headers
+ * Wrap multiple writers -- including conditional writers based on response headers -- to avoid buffering.
+This is how the compression and minification middleware work.
  * Common middleware included.
 Easily use other Go middleware (including anything compatible with ```net/http```).
  * API components (as optional sub-packages) for painless REST API development
+ * Built-in CORS handling
+ * NotFound and MethodNotAllowed handlers
  * Automatic support for proper HTTP cache headers and included cache sub-package for easy reverse proxy/CDN integration.
  * Graceful restarts